fang-fin/ELEC5620/API.md

 - Consider implementing pagination if the number of employees is large.
 - This endpoint should be restricted to users with appropriate permissions (e.g., managers, HR personnel).

+### 13. User Authentication

+#### 13.1 User Login

+**Endpoint:** `/api/login`

+**Method:** POST

+**Description:** Authenticates a user and returns their role and an authentication token.

+**Request Body:**
+json
+{
+"username": string,
+"password": string
+}
+**Response Body:**
+json
+{
+"success": boolean,
+"message": string,
+"role": string,
+"token": string
+}
+**Notes:**
+- The username comparison should be case-insensitive.
+Convert the input username to lowercase before comparing with the database.
+- Implement proper password hashing and salting on the backend for security.
+- The `role` field in the response should be one of: "manager", "hr", or "employee".
+- Generate a secure JWT (JSON Web Token) or similar token for authenticated sessions.
+- Store user roles and permissions in the database to determine access levels.
+- Implement token expiration and refresh mechanisms for enhanced security.
+- Consider implementing multi-factor authentication for sensitive roles (e.g., managers and HR).
+- Log failed login attempts and implement account lockout after multiple failed attempts to prevent brute-force attacks.
+- Ensure all subsequent API requests include the authentication token in the header for user verification.
+- Implement proper error handling to avoid leaking sensitive information in error messages.

+### 14. Time Tracking

+#### 14.1 Get Time Tracking Data

+**Endpoint:** `/api/time-tracking`

+**Method:** GET

+**Description:** Retrieves a list of all time tracking records for the authenticated user.

+**Response Body:**
+json
+{
+"records": [
+{
+"id": string,
+"projectName": string,
+"startTime": string,
+"endTime": string,
+"duration": number
+}
+]
+}

+#### 14.2 Add Time Tracking Record

+**Endpoint:** `/api/time-tracking`

+**Method:** POST

+**Description:** Adds a new time tracking record.

+**Request Body:**
+json
+{
+"projectName": string,
+"startTime": string,
+"endTime": string,
+"duration": number
+}

+**Response Body:**
+json
+{
+"success": boolean,
+"message": string,
+"recordId": string
+}

 ## Security Considerations

 1. All API endpoints should use HTTPS.